A Computation and Communication Efficient Method for Distributed Nonconvex Problems in the Partial Participation Setting: Contributions

+$\bullet$ As far as we know, this is the first method that includes three key ingredients of federated learning methods: \textit{variance reduction of stochastic gradients, compressed communication, and partial participation.}

+$\bullet$ Moreover, this is the first method that combines \textit{variance reduction of stochastic gradients and partial participation} flawlessly: i) it gets the optimal oracle complexity ii) does not require the participation of all nodes iii) does not require the bounded gradients assumption of the functions $f_i$.

-We propose a \textit{new family of methods} \algname{\algorithmname} for the nonconvex distributed optimization.
-As far as we know, this is the first method that includes three key ingredients of federated learning methods: \textit{variance reduction of stochastic gradients, compressed communication, and partial participation}.
-We prove convergence rates and show that these methods have \textit{the optimal oracle complexity and the state-of-the-art communication complexity in the partial participation setting.} Moreover, in our work, we observe a nontrivial side-effect from mixing the variance reduction of stochastic gradients and partial participation.
+$\bullet$ We prove convergence rates and show that this method has \textit{the optimal oracle complexity and the state-of-the-art communication complexity in the partial participation setting.} Moreover, in our work, we observe a nontrivial side-effect from mixing the variance reduction of stochastic gradients and partial participation.
 It is a general problem not related to our methods or analysis that we discuss in Section~\ref{sec:partial_participation_sampling}.

+$\bullet$ In Section~\ref{sec:experiments}, we present experiments where we validate our theory and compare our new methods to previous ones.